 It is important to note that Article 8 does extend to protect private correspondence and communications and, potentially, emails sent at work where there is reasonable expectation of privacy.

 However, in this case the emails had impacted on work related matters and the emails were sent to work email addresses of the recipients.
 The emails greatly upset colleagues, potentially affecting their work.
-The Employment Appeals Tribunal found that it was right to examine the Claimant’s judgement as a manager.

-This meant that the Employment Tribunal was entitled to conclude that Article 8 was not breached and the Claimant had no reasonable expectation of privacy in respect of such communications.
+This meant that the employment tribunal was entitled to conclude that Article 8 was not breached and the claimant had no reasonable expectation of privacy in respect of such communications.

 The lesson to be learned from this case is that if you are going to send emails to colleagues that you would not want your employer to see, make sure you send them from a private email account outside of working hours.
 Or don’t send them at all!